RayLinsenmayer/newtestrepo/README.md

-This Repository is part of the Flatiron School's Full Stack Web Development Course
+This Repository is part of the Flatiron School's Full Stack Web Development Course.
+My name is Ray.